Speedlink3/Firebase-S-A-K-Converter/README.md

 # Firebase-S-A-K-Converter
-🔑 Universal Google Firebase Service Account Key Converter A simple Python tool to convert your Google Firebase Service Account Key between the standard .json format and a safe .env.local format (for use with Next.js, Vercel, and cloud deployment).
+<h1>🔑 Universal Google Firebase Service Account Key Converter</h1>
+<h3>A simple Python tool to convert your Google Firebase Service Account Key between the standard .json format and a safe .env.local format (for use with Next.js, Vercel, and cloud deployment).
-Supports both JSON → .env.local and .env.local → JSON directions!
+Supports both JSON → .env.local and .env.local → JSON directions!</h3>

-✨ Features
+<h2>✨ Features</h2>
 Convert Firebase JSON key to .env string for secure local development or serverless deployment.

 Restore from .env line to JSON for Firebase Admin SDK, Google Cloud, or easy migration.